 Everyone has rights about how their personal data is managed, and the diocese is committed to ensuring that this is properly and securely managed in accordance with the relevant data protection laws, and recognises this plays an important part in establishing and maintaining trust and confidence between the diocese and those with whom it interacts.
 This notice explains how we use and protect personal data, and what your rights are in relation to this.
 (It only applies to information about living persons.)

-What personal information do we hold about you?
+What personal information do we hold may we be holding about you?

 We may hold the following types of personal data and also special categories of personal data - (see glossary)